-On behalf of our members and local residents we object to the above-mentioned planning application development proposal on the following grounds.
-We only object when proposals do not comply with current adopted planning policies which are designed to minimise overdevelopment and retain the local character within acceptable constraints.
+On behalf of our members and local residents we object to the above-mentioned planning application development proposal as amended drawings on the following grounds.
+We only object when proposals do not comply with current adopted planning policies which are designed to minimise overdevelopment, have adequate accessibility with existing and planned infrastructure (PTAL) and retain the local character within acceptable constraints.

 The type face with green background are current adopted Planning Policies.